Dr Colin Smith

 dr colin smith

 Colin Smith graduated from the University of Cambridge in 1987.
 He joined the Cambridge Soil Mechanics research group in the same year and completed a PhD in 1991.
 Following two years as a research associate at Cambridge he joined the Department in 1992.

 His research aims to improve the design and efficiency of fundamental geotechnical structures, such as foundations, retaining walls, slopes/embankments and tunnels.

 His work focuses on:

-- Limit analysis and optimisation in geotechnics: numerical and analytical tools, which allow engineers to identify critical collapse mechanisms and associated margins of safety.
-Also Discontinuity Layout Optimization (DLO), a numerical technique for solution of plasticity problems and its application in a range of areas including offshore and unsaturated soils.
+- Limit analysis and optimisation in geotechnics: providing tools for engineers to identify critical collapse mechanisms and associated margins of safety.

 - Masonry arch bridge analysis, modelling and assessment.

-The experimental work has a strong basis in physical modelling, supported in particular by innovative digital imaging techniques.
-Whilst at Sheffield his research has been funded by EPSRC, NERC and industry.
+He is co-developer of the novel Discontinuity Layout Optimisation numerical method, which underpins many of the developments in his limit analysis and design optimisation work.
+His experimental work has a strong basis in physical modelling, supported in particular by innovative digital imaging techniques.
+His research at Sheffield has been funded by EPSRC, NERC and industry.

-He is co-founder of University spin-out company LimitState Ltd, specialising in the development of novel ultimate limit state analysis and design software that rapidly analyses geotechnical constructions and predicts the conditions under which they would collapse.
-The software is used in industry and universities in over 30 countries across the world.
+He is co-founder and director of University spin-out company LimitState Ltd, specialising in the development of novel ultimate limit state analysis and design software that rapidly analyses geotechnical constructions and predicts the conditions under which they would collapse.
+The software is now in use by over 100 companies and ~240 Universities across the world.

 Activities and Distinctions